Bali belly guide: symptoms, treatment and how to avoid it

 Freelies

 Indonesia’s most popular tourist destination, Bali, is renowned for many things.
-Incredible natural scenery, beautiful beaches, a unique and immersive culture, exceptional cuisine and generous, kind locals with an endearing patience for the thousands of foreigners who visit the island every year.
+Incredible natural scenery, beautiful beaches, a unique and immersive culture, exceptional cuisine and generous, kind locals with an endearing patience for the thousands of Australians who visit the island every year.

 What is Bali Belly?

-While it’s a convenient example of alliteration, Bali belly is actually just traveller’s diarrhoea: a common illness that regularly affects tourists.
-It’s usually caused by consuming bacteria (like E. coli) found in local water or contaminated food.
-Travellers tend to have their stools loosened within a week of arriving, with symptoms appearing between two and five hours after eating affected food.
+Bali belly is traveller’s diarrhoea: a common illness that regularly affects tourists.
+It’s usually caused by consuming bacteria (like E. coli) found in contaminated water or food.

 What are the symptoms of Bali Belly?

-Bali belly’s symptoms are cut from the same soiled cloth as a case of gastro back home: stomach cramps, bloating, diarrhoea, nausea, vomiting, muscular aches and mild fever.
 Everything is a little more liquidy, gas is a little more dangerous and you’re about to reach a new level of intimacy with your toilet bowl.

 While it’s unpleasant, Bali belly is kind of a rite of passage.
 Few Westerners visit the Island of the Gods and avoid it entirely.
-And if we’re being really honest, there is something humbling about losing control of your bowel movements in a foreign country (granted it doesn’t end in hospitalisation).

-That’s not to say you can’t lessen the severity of Bali belly or try your best to avoid it.
 Allow us, a team with our fair share of wondering whether we’re going to make it to the toilet in time, flush you with a few tips before your trip to Bali.

 Photo by cottonbro studio